ErfanRasti/arch-setup/docs/08_devices/5_camera.md

 Choose your model name and then look at the camera straightly.
 Add multiple models to make it more accurate.
 Notice each additional model slows down the face recognition engine slightly.

 **Note:** After using `howdy` and adding it to `PAM` you may disturb by `gnome-keyring` on some applications.
-To disable it you can remove keyrings:
+To disable it you can remove key-rings:

 ```bash
 rm -rf ~/.local/share/keyrings
 ```

 The next time you see the pop-up keyring window, choose an empty password on keyrings (press enter on passwords).
-It will remove all your signin passwords.
+It will remove all your sign-in passwords.

 You can use `Passwords & Keys` application to choose and reset it to an empty password instead.